Study 5: Dynamic Power!

 2. Why be baptised in the Holy Spirit?

-The Holy Spirit came first and foremost to point us towards Jesus.
-If you have any queries about a person, their teaching, or their ministry, check out if they are pointing you towards Jesus or towards themselves.
+The Holy Spirit came, first and foremost, to point us towards Jesus.
+If you have any queries about people, their teaching or their ministry, check out if they are pointing you towards Jesus or towards themselves.
 You will also “know them by their fruit”, which is of the Spirit and shown in their life.
 Do not confuse fruit with gifts.
-“The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control…..”
+“The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.”
 Galatians 5:22-23.

 * We are enabled to pray in the Spirit and sing praises in the Spirit, as distinct from normal prayer and praise expressed in our own language, Romans 8:26-27; 1 Corinthians 14:15.